dtudury/horseless-remodel/README.md

   model.name = 'Reek'
 }, 5000)
 ```

+Result: "Hello Theon" is displayed for five seconds after which "Hello Reek" is displayed

 ## everything else
 This repo contains about a hundred lines of pretty straight-forward code.
 Please take a peak in `index.js`.
 If you have questions or suggestions, I'd love to hear from you!